honeycombio/rdslogs/README.md

 rdslogs --region us-east-1 --identifier my-rds-database
 ```

-To output the results directly to Honeycomb, use the `--output honeycomb` flag and include the `--writekey` and `--dataset` flags.
-Optionally, the `--sample_rate` flag will only send a portion of your traffic to Honeycomb.
+To output the results directly to Honeycomb, use the `--output honeycomb` flag
+and include the `--writekey` and `--dataset` flags.
+Optionally, the
+`--sample_rate` flag will only send a portion of your traffic to Honeycomb.

 ```
 rdslogs --region us-east-1 --identifier my-rds-database --output honeycomb --writekey abcabc123123 --dataset "rds logs"
 ```

 # Installation

+rdslogs is available as a .deb or .rpm package from https://honeycomb.io.

+When installed from a package, there is a config file at
+`/etc/rdslogs/rdslogs.conf`.
+Instead of using the command line flags as
+indicated in the previous section, edit the config file with the intended
+values.
+After doing so, start the service with the standard `sudo initctl start
+rdslogs` (upstart) or `sudo systemctl start rdslogs` (systemd) commands.

+To build and install directly from source:
 ```
 go get github.com/honeycombio/rdslogs
 ```